Drama (film and television): Crime drama

-Drama thriller

-In a drama thriller, the protagonist is often an unwitting hero reluctantly drawn into the story and must do battle with an epic villain to save the lives of innocent victims; the hero inevitably finds himself deeply involved in a situation involving insane criminals with a very dark past, who will threaten, double-cross, and kill anyone who stands in their way.

-According to screenwriter and scholar Eric R. Williams:

-Films such as Se7en (1995), Zodiac (2007), Shutter Island (2010), and Black Swan (2010) are thriller dramas.

 Fantasy drama

 According to Eric R. Williams, the hallmark of fantasy drama films is "a sense of wonderment, typically played out in a visually intense world inhabited by mythic creatures, magic or superhuman characters.
 Props and costumes within these films often belie a sense of mythology and folklore – whether ancient, futuristic, or other-worldly.
 The costumes, as well as the exotic world, reflect the personal, inner struggles that the hero faces in the story."

-Examples of fantasy dramas include The Lord of the Rings (2001-2003), Pan’s Labyrinth (2006), Where the Wild Things Are (2009), and Life of Pi (2012).
+Examples of fantasy dramas include The Lord of the Rings (2001–2003), Pan's Labyrinth (2006), Where the Wild Things Are (2009), and Life of Pi (2012).

 Horror drama

 Horror dramas often involve the central characters isolated from the rest of society.
-These characters are often teenagers or people in their early twenties (the genre’s central audience) and are eventually killed off during the course of the film.
-Thematically, horror films often serve as morality tales, with the killer serving up violent penance for the victims’ past sins.
+These characters are often teenagers or people in their early twenties (the genre's central audience) and are eventually killed off during the course of the film.
+Thematically, horror films often serve as morality tales, with the killer serving up violent penance for the victims' past sins.
 Metaphorically, these become battles of Good vs. Evil or Purity vs. Sin.

-Psycho (1960), Halloween (1978), The Shining (1980), The Conjuring (2013), It (2017), mother!
+Psycho (1960), The Shining (1980), The Conjuring (2013), It (2017), mother!
 (2017), and Hereditary (2018) are examples of horror drama films.

 Life drama (day-in-the-life)

-Day-in-the-life films takes small events in a person’s life and raises their level of importance.
-The “small things in life” feel as important to the protagonist (and the audience) as the climactic battle in an action film, or the final shootout in a western.
+Day-in-the-life films takes small events in a person's life and raises their level of importance.
+The "small things in life" feel as important to the protagonist (and the audience) as the climactic battle in an action film, or the final shootout in a western.
 Often, the protagonists deal with multiple, overlapping issues in the course of the film – just as we do in life.

-Films of this type/genre combination include: The Wrestler (2008), Fruitvale Station (2013), and Locke (2013).
+Films of this type/genre combination include: The Wrestler (2008), Fruitvale Station (2013), Locke (2013), The Great Beauty (2013) and The Last Beautiful Thing (2025).

 Romantic drama

-Romantic dramas are films with central themes that reinforce our beliefs about love (e.g.: themes such as “love at first sight”, “love conquers all”, or “there is someone out there for everyone”); the story typically revolves around characters falling into (and out of, and back into) love.
+Romantic dramas are films with central themes that reinforce our beliefs about love (e.g.: themes such as "love at first sight", "love conquers all", or "there is someone out there for everyone"); the story typically revolves around characters falling into (and out of, and back into) love.

-Annie Hall (1977), The Notebook (2004), Carol (2015), Her (2013), and La La Land (2016) are examples of romance dramas.
+Annie Hall (1977), The Notebook (2004), Carol (2015), Her (2013), The Great Gatsby (2013) and La La Land (2016) are examples of romance dramas.